agnsal/MoodleHelloWorld/README.md

 ## Moodle Local Plugin Installation Guide
 - Start your php server and database (for example, you can use XAMPP https://www.apachefriends.org/it/index.html)
-- Download last Moodle version (Moodle 3.11 requires php 7.4)
+- Download last Moodle version from https://moodle.org/ (Moodle 3.11 requires php 7.4)
 - Unzip it
 - Put it into htdocs folder
 - Follow Moodle installation guide (the DB used in xampp is MariaDB with